 Do I still fast once I'm ready to maintain my weight?

-People interested in trying intermittent fasting should consider whether or not it will work with their lifestyle.
-Fasting stresses the body, so it may not be beneficial for people already dealing with significant stressors.
+People interested in trying intermittent fasting should consider whether or not it fits their lifestyle.
+Fasting stresses the body, so it may not be beneficial for people who are already dealing with significant stressors, such as illness.

-Special occasions and social gatherings commonly revolve around food.
+Special occasions and social gatherings commonly revolve around food and drink.
 Intermittent fasting could impact participation in those activities.

-Those who train for endurance events or engage in other types of intense exercise should also be aware that intermittent fasting might affect their performance when competition or practice falls on fasting days.
+Those who train for endurance events or engage in other types of intense exercise should also be aware that intermittent fasting might affect their performance if competition or practice falls on fasting days.